canonical/certification-docs/Self-Test_Guide-16.04.rst

    resulted in connections at 100Mbps rather than 1Gbps, and therefore failures.
 Some of these failures were identified in the output as the lack of a route to the host.
-Similarly, if a switch connecting the SUT to the ``iperf`` server is deficient, it will affect the network test results.
+Similarly, if a switch connecting the SUT to the ``iperf3`` server is deficient, it will affect the network test results.

 -  **Use the simplest possible network** -- Complex network setups and those